atuhaire23/about-me/README.md

+Hi 👋, Welcome to my profile.

-Hi 👋, I am Felix M. Atuhaire.
+I am Felix M. Atuhaire.

-I am a Frontend Developer creating solutions to problems using software.

-Developing projects using React, Nodejs at the moment.

-Looking forward to collaborate and contribute to open source.
+Self-taught software developer.

+Creating real world solutions using code.
+Looking foward to working with bigger teams.

-Available for Frontend Roles
+Available for work on Frontend developer roles.
+Thank you!